SpaceLearner/SessionRec-pytorch/README.md

 ## Baselines

-We also reimplemented several current session-based recommendation baselines including SRGNN, NISER+, SGNN-GN and tuned them through our best effert.
+We also reimplemented several current session-based recommendation baselines including SRGNN, NISER+, SGNN-HN and tuned them through our best effert.
 They are summarized as follows.
 Leaderboards are comming soon.

 ## Dataset